MustafaJafar/python-courses-work/coursework/43_marks_detection_and_tracking/simple_facial_capture/README.md

 Small Note :
-I have changed the FPS Manually usinf photoshop as I re-rendered the video using less FPS : the new FPS was around : 4 to 10
+I have changed the FPS Manually in photoshop as I re-rendered the video using less FPS :

+the new FPS was : 24
+the new FPS was around : 4 to 10 (the number is selected by Trail and error)

 the videos